theopenhighway/angklungrobot/README.md

 ## Overview

 This is a repository is based on my undergraduate thesis, titled "Perancangan Sistem Otomatisasi Alat Musik Angklung dengan Input Berformat MIDI" (translation: bsbsbbsbbs).
-It is a system that allows the angklung (an Indonesian traditional musical instrument) to operate based on MIDI events.
+It is a system that allows an angklung (Indonesian traditional musical instrument) to operate automatically based on MIDI events.

 There are two modes available on this system: